One of the most powerful applications of flow cytometry is for evaluating drug and vaccine…

-Staphylococcus aureus (SA) is a Gram-positive bacterium that colonizes approximately one third of the human population1.
-It causes a wide range of diseases from skin and soft tissue infections (SSTI) to life-threatening systemic disease such as bacteremia and pneumonia with high mortality rates2,3.
+Staphylococcus aureus (SA) is a Gram-positive bacterium that colonizes approximately one-third of the human population1.
+It causes a wide range of diseases from skin and soft tissue infections (SSTI) to life-threatening systemic diseases such as bacteremia and pneumonia with high mortality rates2,3.
 Currently, methicillin-resistant S. aureus (MRSA) is killing as many people in the US as HIV.
-There is no vaccine for prevention of the various S. aureus diseases.
+There is no vaccine for the prevention of the various S. aureus diseases.

 Based on the success of surface polysaccharide-based bacterial vaccines against Steptococcus pneumoniae, Hib B, and Neisseria meningitidis surface antigens of SA have been the prime targets of vaccine and immunotherapy development efforts.
-However, this approach has failed for S. aureus and recent findings which suggest whole cell vaccines or surface antigens can cause immunopathology and lead to increased lethality point to the need to refocus on secreted antigens which may be more protective 4,5, 6.
+However, this approach has failed for S. aureus.
+Recent findings that suggest whole-cell vaccines or surface antigens can cause immunopathology and lead to increased lethality point to the need to refocus on secreted antigens which may be more protective 4,5, 6.
 Consistent with these findings, epidemiological data in humans indicate that low level of antibodies to SA toxins are associated with more severe disease, while no such data exists for surface antigens.

 Collectively these findings point to a major challenge in vaccine and immunotherapeutic development for SA requiring a novel paradigm.
 In its long evolutionary journey, S. aureus has developed numerous virulence factors to manage its complex relationship with the host.
 It produces a remarkably large number of toxins.
 These toxins include over 20 superantigens, at least six cytolytic pore forming toxins, exfoliative toxins, beta toxin, and phenol soluble modulins (PSM).
 These toxins have a wide range of functions including immune evasion to destruction of tissues and biological barriers (Fig. 1).